philmillman/zoom-l6-companion/README.md

 4. **Start mixing**:
    - Use the channel strips to control individual channels
    - Adjust global effects and master controls
+   - Enable LFOs on individual controls for modulation effects
+   - Use Sound Pads to trigger MIDI notes
    - Changes are sent to the Zoom L6 in real-time

 ## MIDI CC Mapping